 Interested in becoming an ECO major?

-Applications are accepted for Autumn 2021 admission between March 1, 2021 and April 15th, 2021.
-Applications can be submitted until 11:59PM on April 15th.
+Applications are accepted for Winter 2022 admission between Sept 1, 2021 and October 15th, 2021.
+Applications can be submitted until 11:59PM on October 15th.
 Late applications are not accepted.
-When the application is available for submissions, the link will be provided on this web page.

 Transfer student decisions from the College of Education ECO major are sent after UW Admissions communicates your acceptance to the University.
 Please note applying to the ECO Major as a transfer student requires admission to both the UW and the College of Education.
 These processes are separate from each other; with differing deadlines.
 See the UW Admissions website for transfer student deadlines.